-How It’s Done – Hsieth believes that it’s important for startups in particular to create a relationship in which employees are encouraged to learn, adapt and progress.
-In this sense, the leader becomes an enabler and initiates the type of workplace that employees will be proud to join.
+How It’s Done – Hsieh believes that it’s important for startups in particular to create a relationship in which employees are encouraged to learn, adapt and progress.
+The leader becomes an enabler and initiates the type of workplace that employees will be proud to join.

 Takeaway – Avoid stifling company culture by encouraging as much freedom of expression as possible.

 Tony is always eager to share his failures in life and accounts for these times as learning periods.
 However, he has also learned that every relationship big and small is a potential opportunity.